Your Choices, Others’ Pain

 Financially, it can become expensive to take care of diabetic medicine and supplies- if you get to this point.
 Furthermore, you could place your family in a financial situation where they lose your income due to your illness taking away your ability to walk, see, or do other functions required for most jobs.

-I merely am scratching the surface of this topic of men’s health in an effort to help men embrace loving themselves is a major key to living a peaceful life.
 If you would like to connect with me further, you may find me on Twitter at @NowWithNicole.

 Image from Squareface.